 There tends to be a lot of emphasis placed on the design part of website design, but arguably one of the most important elements of a website (and often the most neglected) is how a website functions.
 If you’ve ever been on a site where you can’t find the information you’re looking for, the site doesn’t work the way it should, or you leave a site more in the dark about what that company or person does than when you first logged on, you know firsthand how crucial it is that a website’s function and purpose are well thought-out.
 Because if you can’t easily access the information you’re looking for and need, what’s the point of the site?

-We’ve already covered how to apply feng shui principles to a website in order to adjust the feelings it evokes.
+I’ve already covered how to apply feng shui principles to a website in order to adjust the feelings it evokes.
 Now, let’s focus on how to ensure your website functions optimally, feng shui-style.

 Make Your Intentions Known